slevomat/coding-standard/README.md

 This is a great addition to already existing `SlevomatCodingStandard.ControlStructures.DisallowYodaComparison` because it prevents the danger of assigning something by mistake instead of using comparison operator like `===`.

+#### SlevomatCodingStandard.ControlStructures.DisallowContinueWithoutIntegerOperandInSwitch 🔧

+Disallows use of `continue` without integer operand in `switch` because it's emits warning in PHP 7.3 and higher.

 #### SlevomatCodingStandard.ControlStructures.DisallowEmpty

 Disallows use of `empty()`.